macadox/issueTrackerAPI/notes.md

 ## Todos

-- Implement helmet, rate limiting, data sanitization, hpp
-- Add authentication and authorization middleware in the router files. router.use(authController.protect, etc.)
+- Add authentication and authorization middleware in the router files. router.use(authController.protect, etc.) [x]
-- Add functions that calculate Quantity of Issues and updates it on the Project model with pre /^findOneAnd/ and post /^findOneAnd/ hooks

-- design the webpage Home, Projects, Users (admin), User Data, Logout || Home, Login, Signup
+- design the webpage Home, Projects, Users (admin), User Data, Logout || Home, Login, Signup [x]
+- prepare my own email templates in pug [x]
-- prepare view pug templates and build the frontend
+- prepare view pug templates and build the frontend = In progress
+- prepare json files, from which I can import sample projects + users [ ]
+- Implement helmet, rate limiting, data sanitization, hpp [ ]
+- Add functions that calculate Quantity of Issues and updates it on the Project model with pre /^findOneAnd/ and post /^findOneAnd/ hooks [ ]